-The radar sensor on the front of the vehicle can become blocked by snow, ice, dirt, or mud.
-This area needs to be cleaned for ACC to operate properly.
+The camera sensor on the windshield ahead of the rearview mirror and the radar sensors on the front of the vehicle can become blocked by snow, ice, dirt, or mud.
+These areas need to be cleaned for ACC to operate properly.